artemkv/artemkv.github.io/algorithms.md

 ### Universal & Perfect Hashing

 - Good hash function maps keys into slots evenly, meaning `Pr(h(k1) = h(k2)) = 1/m`, if `k1 != k2`, where `m` is a number of slots in a hashtable
-- With simple uniform hashing analysis we assume the keys `k1` and `k2` are random, and this would be a "average case analysis"
+- With simple uniform hashing analysis we assume the keys `k1` and `k2` are random, and this would be an "average case analysis"
 - "Average case analysis" should be avoided, since it's unreasonable to expect the input to be random
 - **Universal hashing:** choose the hash function randomly from a universe of hash functions ("universal hash family")
 - The condition of universality is very similar to the criteria for the "goodness" from above, `Pr(h(k1) = h(k2)) <= 1/m`